tamasgal/LumenManufaktur.jl/README.md

 ## Benchmarks

-Here are some benchmarks made on a MacBook Air M1 2020:
+Below are some benchmarks made on a MacBook Air M1 2020.

 ``` julia-repl
 julia> using MuonLight